Skip to content

 Instrumenting DataRobot to emit application level metrics and traces

-Recall from the high level architecture that the application SDK instrumented telemetry (i.e. metrics and traces emitted explicitly from the code) are directly pushed to an OTEL deployment, as opposed to the rest of the telemetry which is pulled (i.e. logs and cluster level metrics).
-This needs to be explicitly enabled by setting the global.opentelemetry.enabled key to true:
+Recall from the high level architecture that application SDK-instrumented telemetry (metrics and traces emitted explicitly from the code) is pushed directly to an OTEL deployment, as opposed to the rest of the telemetry, which is pulled (logs and cluster-level metrics).
+Enable this explicitly by setting the global.opentelemetry.enabled key to true:

 global: